jon-mil-92/DisplayHotKeys/README.md

 ### Button Interaction

+#### Apply Display Mode

+The display settings can be immediately applied by clicking on the "Apply Display Mode" button for a hot key slot.

 #### Clear Hot Key

 Individual hot keys can be cleared by clicking on the "Clear Hot Key" button for a hot key slot when a hot key is set.